-Alumni of the Yale School of Management MBA and MAM programs are eligible if they meet the requirements in respect to type of employment, income, and eligible education loans.
-Beginning with the Class of 2009, the program has expanded to include qualified SOM graduates who work in L3C organizations and certified B Corporations, and provide pro-rated support to graduates working part-time.
+Graduates of the Yale School of Management MBA, MAM, and MMS programs are eligible if they meet the requirements with respect to type of employment, income, and eligible education loans.

 The terms of the Loan Forgiveness Program are subject to change at any time.